 See the ginger plant care tips here.

-Yes, indoors.
+Yes, you can grow ginger indoors year-round in Canada and outdoors as houseplant in summer.
 Ginger is a tropical plant, not a hardy perennial.

 The edible part of a ginger plant is the rhizome, which is usually called the root.

-It’s a spice.
-Herbs come from the leafy part of the plant.
+Ginger is a spice.
+Herbs come from the leafy part of plants.
 Spices come from other parts of plants and trees including bark, roots, and seeds.

 - Ginger | Wikipedia